Jhumpa Lahiri: Literary focus

 Lahiri's writing is characterized by her "plain" language and her characters, often Indian immigrants to America who must navigate between the cultural values of their homeland and their adopted home.
 Lahiri's fiction is autobiographical and frequently draws upon her own experiences as well as those of her parents, friends, acquaintances, and others in the Bengali communities with which she is familiar.
 Lahiri examines her characters' struggles, anxieties, and biases to chronicle the nuances and details of immigrant psychology and behavior.

 Until Unaccustomed Earth, she focused mostly on first-generation Indian American immigrants and their struggle to raise a family in a country very different from theirs.
-Her stories describe their efforts to keep their children acquainted with Indian culture and traditions and to keep them close even after they have grown up in order to hang onto the Indian tradition of a joint family, in which the parents, their children and the children's families live under the same roof.
+Her stories describe their efforts to keep their children acquainted with Indian culture and traditions and to keep them close even after they have grown up to hang onto the Indian tradition of a joint family, in which the parents, their children and the children's families live under the same roof.

 Unaccustomed Earth departs from this earlier original ethos, as Lahiri's characters embark on new stages of development.
 These stories scrutinize the fate of the second and third generations.
 As succeeding generations become increasingly assimilated into American culture and are comfortable in constructing perspectives outside of their country of origin, Lahiri's fiction shifts to the needs of the individual.
 She shows how later generations depart from the constraints of their immigrant parents, who are often devoted to their community and their responsibility to other immigrants.

+Influences

+When Lahiri began "writing seriously", she studied stories by James Joyce, Gabriel Garcia Marquez, Anton Chekhov, Flannery O’Connor, Vladimir Nabokov and Virginia Woolf to understand narrative structure and character development.
+She is "eternally indebted" to William Trevor and Mavis Gallant.
+She also cites Dante and Horace as influences.
+She also cited short story writers Chekhov, Alice Munro, Trevor, Gallant, Gina Berriault, Andre Dubus, Bernard Malamud, John Cheever, Alberto Moravia, and Giorgio Manganelli.
+Her favourite novelist is Thomas Hardy.
+She has said that reading the diaries of authors Woolf, André Gide has been crucial for writing, particularly The Diary of a Young Girl by Anne Frank which she first read, saying, "I still trace my writing back to her for that reason.
+I learned so much from her about how to be a writer, about how a writer inhabited life and space and listened to people and just saw things."
+She has also said that writing in her own diaries "become a laboratory for things that I do" and the Italian poetry collection Il quaderno di Nerina came from her diary writing.